HUmnanANirudh/ChronoQuest/README.md

  4. ML Deception – Lies spread like wildfire.
         Deepfakes, misinformation—truth itself is at risk.
 Can you cut through the noise and reveal reality?

+Master these domains, and you’ll face Phase 2—a top-secret final showdown.
+What’s waiting for you?
+No one knows.
+But one thing is
+clear: the fate of the timeline is in your hands.
+Are you ready to outthink Kronos and rewrite history?
+The clock is ticking…